Lillian Robinson scholars

 The Lillian Robinson Scholars Program

 This program is designed to attract distinguished visiting scholars working on a range of feminist research topics to the Simone de Beauvoir Institute.
 The program supports stays of varying lengths for scholars with a PhD.
-The program provides small stipends ranging from $1000 to $3000.
-Please see the application instructions for more information.
+In 2015-2016, the program provides the selected visiting scholar with a small stipend of $1000.
+Please see the 2015-2016 application instructions for more information.

 Previous Lillian Robinson Scholars

 The Simone de Beauvoir Institute has in the past welcomed Lillian Robinson scholars who were academic researchers well known for their feminist scholarship and activism.
 Click here for more information on those scholars and the research they conducted while at the Institute.